 My journey to discovering the value of a Wavewalk can be seen by clicking on the “All my other boats” link at the top of this page.
 My blog of my own and my customers’ fishing stories begins below.

 Bob Glandon (duck hunter) travels a good distance in the water to reach his hunting spots.
-To speed things up he mounted an outboard motor to his W500.
+To speed things up he mounted a 15″ outboard motor to his W500.

 Engineering is Bob’s background and here is how he solved the problem: